AissamDjahnine/CycleGAN/README.md

 - The test results will be saved to a html file here: `./results/maps_cyclegan/latest_test/index.html`.

-- If you would like to apply a pre-trained model to a collection of input images (rather than image pairs), please use `--model test` option.
-See `./scripts/test_single.sh` for how to apply a model to Facade label maps (stored in the directory `facades/testB`).

-- See a list of currently available models at `./scripts/download_pix2pix_model.sh`

 ## Acknowledgments
 Our code is inspired by [pytorch-DCGAN](https://github.com/pytorch/examples/tree/master/dcgan).